UBCDingXin/Dual-NDA/README.md

 <!-- --------------------------------------------------------------- -->
 ## 2. Software Requirements
 Here, we provide a list of crucial software environments and python packages employed in the conducted experiments.
-Please note that we use different computational platforms for our experiments.
+Please note that we use different computational platforms for our experiments. <br />

 **For computing NIQE scores and implementing the NIQE filtering:**
 | Item | Version |